 Serve: When the Mississippi pot roast has finished slow cooking and the meat is fork tender you can remove it from the crockpot and shred it up or slice it!
 All that juice left in the crockpot is perfect for serving over the roast.

 I love the crockpot because it always makes perfectly fork tender and juicy meals!
 But it can take awhile.
 There are a couple of other methods that’ll work just as well with this recipe!

 Instant Pot Mississippi Pot Roast – This recipe works the same way in the Instant Pot, just a lot faster!
 It’ll take about an hour on high pressure with a 15 minute release.
 I’ve linked to a keto recipe that is similar!

 I absolutely love my Instant Pot!
 It’s great for recipes quick pot roast recipes, to cook perfect rice, cook chicken to shred (the best!), and so much more.

-Baked Mississippi Pot Roast – This will take a bit longer than the Instant Pot but it’s still a little quicker than a slow cooker.
+Mississippi Pot Roast in the Oven – This will take a bit longer than the Instant Pot but it’s still a little quicker than a slow cooker.
 I’d recommend roasting this in a Dutch oven at 275 degrees for 3-4 hours or until it is fork tender.

 I think that slow cooker pot roast is a little more forgiving and usually results in tender and juicy roast.
 There is a bit more risk of the roast drying out and not being fork tender when you bake it in the oven.